-Here are common mistakes companies make when localizing their e-commerce businesses, and what you can do to get it right every time.
+Here are common e-commerce localization mistakes companies make, and what you can do to get it right every time.

 Creating an international e-commerce website has never been easier.
 Growing a large, loyal customer base in multiple locations around the globe, however, is a huge challenge.